 - 1 teaspoon sweet or smoked paprika

 - ½ teaspoon salt

 - Thoroughly wash, scrub and dry the potatoes.
 Wrap the garlic for the Romesco sauce in aluminum foil

-- Drizzle 1/2 teaspoon of olive oil over each potatoes, rubbing them very gently so the are well coated.
+- Drizzle ½ teaspoon of olive oil over each potato, rubbing them very gently so they are well coated.
 Sprinkle salt and pepper evenly and place them on the grill.
-Cover and cook for 25 minutes.
-At the same time, place the foil wrapped garlic in the grill, and remove it after 15 minutes.
+Cover and cook for 30 minutes or until tender.
+At the same time, place the foil-wrapped garlic in the grill, and remove it after 15 minutes or until soft.